View Source AWS.ECS (aws-elixir v1.0.11)

 CodeDeploy installs an updated version of the application as a new replacement task set and reroutes production traffic from the original application task set to the replacement task set.
 The original task set is terminated after a successful deployment.
 Use this deployment controller to verify a new deployment of a service before sending production traffic to it.

-can specify only parameters that aren't controlled at the task set level.
-The
+specify only parameters that aren't controlled at the task set level.
+The only

 required parameter is the service name.
 You control your services using the